 Here are just a few verses from Proverbs for you to begin your own study.
 Prov.
 11: 14, 12: 15, 13:10, 15:22, 20:18.

-These verses emphasize the need and safety counselors provide their pastor.
+These verses emphasize the need and safety counselors provide a pastor.

 Several verses include references to war.

-It is well to remember that a pastor’s main job is NOT to preach and not only to make sure there is a nice comfy Sunday morning worship service.
+It is well to remember that a pastor’s main job is NOT only to preach and not only to make sure there is a nice comfy Sunday morning worship service.

 As God’s leader of the local church a pastor’s most important job is to spiritually feed his members Psalm 23; Eph.
 4: 13.
 It is also the pastor’s job to protect his members (1 Sam.
 17:33-36).
 The church leadership is to help believers who struggle with false cults, alcohol, drugs, immorality, divorce and so on until they all reach Eph.
 4:13-16.
 So the scriptural suggestions that pastors are to be at war are very applicable Eph.
 6:10-18.

+4) God’s grace, like water, flows to the lowest place.

 But there is a difficulty in building such relationships and receiving counsel from others.
 The difficulty is the conflict between pride and humility.

 In the pastor’s relationship with his elders or assistants, or coworkers the conflict between pride and humility plays a major role.